Skip to content

 Introduction

-Ethereum Follow Protocol (EFP) is the social graph for Ethereum.
+Ethereum Follow Protocol (EFP) is an onchain social graph protocol for Ethereum accounts.

 EFP List NFT